ridngh/RiddhimaSingh_Portfolio/Visualizing_government_debt_using_Tableau.md

 # Visualzing General Government Debt

 General government debt is the gross debt of the general government as a percentage of GDP.
 In this excercise, we are visualizing general government debt across years and countries.
-Data Source used throughout this assignment has been taken from the [OECD](https://www.oecd.org/en/data/indicators/general-government-debt.html?oecdcontrol-3122613a85-var3=2020)
+Data used throughout this assignment is taken from the [OECD](https://www.oecd.org/en/data/indicators/general-government-debt.html?oecdcontrol-3122613a85-var3=2020).

 ## Illustration 1: General Government Debt for 2022
 The below image has been directly picked from the OECD website.
 In 2022, we see that Japan had the highest general debt at 246%.
 The United States is above the average country debt (bar colored in blue).